Helping students to improve their Spanish skills

-Ely students offered chance to prepare for Spanish exams with Easter workshop
+Students offered chance to prepare for Spanish exams with Easter workshop at Ely Cathedral Conference Centre

 Archant

-Students are being offered the chance to prepare for their upcoming GCSE exams at a workshop during the Easter holidays.
+Students are being offered the chance to prepare for their upcoming GCSE exams at an Easter workshop.

+The Spanish Academy will be holding a Spanish GCSE examination revision day during the Easter holidays on Saturday, 18th April between 10am and 2pm at the Ely Cathedral Conference Centre.

-The Spanish Academy are holding an examination revision day for year 10 and 11 pupils who will be taking their Spanish exams in the summer and require additional tuition.
+The revision workshop will be aimed at year 10 and 11 students who will be taking their Spanish examinations in the summer term and require some additional tuition.

-The course, ran by academy director Harriet Tuckett who has over 10 years of teaching and coaching experience for GCSE and A Level modern foreign languages, is a one-day event which also offers hints and tips for achieving the highest grades possible.
+Harriet Tuckett, academy director and member of the Chartered Institute of Linguists who has over 10 years of teaching and coaching experience for GCSE, A Level modern foreign languages and has assisted students from public schools with achieving a place at universities including Oxford and Cambridge, will be leading the workshop.

 A Spanish Academy spokeswoman said: "The workshops are always very popular and students benefit from the additional tuition especially in areas they are finding difficult.